eagereyes/eagereyes.org/blog/2015/index.md

 The Graphic Continuum is a poster created by Jon Schwabish and Severino Ribecca (the man behind the Data Visualisation Catalogue).
 It lists almost 90 different chart types and organizes them into five large groups: distribution, time, comparing categories, geospatial, part-to-whole, and relationships.
 Some of them are connected across groups where there are further similarities _<a href="/blog/2015/link-the-graphic-continuum">Read more…</a>_

 ### <a href="/blog/2015/joint-committee-on-standards-for-graphic-presentation">Link: Joint Committee on Standards for Graphic Presentation (1915)</a>
 An article in the Publications of the American Statistical Association by the Joint Committee on Standards for Graphic Presentation laid down some standards for how to create good data visualizations.
-In 1915.
-The chairman of that committee was none other than Willard C. Brinton, author of the highly opinionated (and much more complete) Graphic Methods for Presenting Facts.
-Andy Cotgreave is collecting some tidbits and highlights from Brinton's books. _<a href="/blog/2015/joint-committee-on-standards-for-graphic-presentation">Read more…</a>_
+In 1915. _<a href="/blog/2015/joint-committee-on-standards-for-graphic-presentation">Read more…</a>_

 ### <a href="/blog/2015/nigel-holmes-on-humor-in-visualization-and-infographics">Video: Nigel Holmes on Humor in Visualization and Infographics</a>
-https://vimeo.com/11284729 _<a href="/blog/2015/nigel-holmes-on-humor-in-visualization-and-infographics">Read more…</a>_
+In this talk, Nigel Holmes talks about the value of and use of humor in communicating visualization.
+He also has some interesting criticism of academic visualization research (and also some more artistic pieces).
+It's a fun and interesting talk, as always with Nigel Holmes. _<a href="/blog/2015/nigel-holmes-on-humor-in-visualization-and-infographics">Read more…</a>_

 ### <a href="/blog/2015/becksploitation-the-over-use-of-a-cartographic-icon">Link: Becksploitation: The Over-Use of a Cartographic Icon</a>
-The paper Becksploitation: The Over-Use of a Cartographic Icon by Kenneth Field and William Cartwright (free pre-print PDF) in The Cartographic Journal describes the Harry Beck's famous map of the London Underground and what makes it great.
+The paper Becksploitation: The Over-Use of a Cartographic Icon by Kenneth Field and William Cartwright in The Cartographic Journal describes Harry Beck's famous map of the London Underground and what makes it great.
 It also offers a collection of misuses of the superficial structure, and critiques them.
-I wish we'd had papers (and titles!) like this in visualization _<a href="/blog/2015/becksploitation-the-over-use-of-a-cartographic-icon">Read more…</a>_
+I wish we'd had papers (and titles!) like this in visualization. _<a href="/blog/2015/becksploitation-the-over-use-of-a-cartographic-icon">Read more…</a>_

 ### <a href="/blog/2015/spelling-things-out">Spelling Things Out</a>
 When visualizing data, we often strive for efficiency: show the data, nothing else.
 But there can be tremendous value in redundancy to make a point and drive it home.
 Two recent examples from news graphics illustrate this nicely. _<a href="/blog/2015/spelling-things-out">Read more…</a>_

 ### <a href="/blog/2015/link-tapestry-2015">Link: Tapestry 2015</a>
 Tapestry 2015 will take place March 4 in Athens, GA.
 This is the third time we are holding the conference, and it is again taking place on the day before NICAR.
-As in the past years, have a kick-ass line-up of speakers.
-The keynotes will be given by Hannah Fairfield (NY Times), Kim Rees (Periscopic), and Michael Austin (Useful Fictions).
-We also have a great set of short stories speakers: Chad Skelton (Vancouver Sun), Ben Jones (Tableau Public), Katie Peek (Popular Science), RJ Andrews (Info We Trust), and Kennedy Elliott (Washington Post) _<a href="/blog/2015/link-tapestry-2015">Read more…</a>_
+As in the past years, have a kick-ass line-up of speakers. _<a href="/blog/2015/link-tapestry-2015">Read more…</a>_

 ### <a href="/blog/2015/treisman-preattentive-processing">Seminal InfoVis Paper: Treisman, Preattentive Processing</a>
 A paper on a specific cognitive mechanism may seems like an odd choice as the first paper in this series, but it is the one that sparked the idea for it.
 It is also the one that has its 30th birthday this year, having been published in August 1985.
 And it is an important paper, and could play an even bigger role in visualization if properly understood and used. _<a href="/blog/2015/treisman-preattentive-processing">Read more…</a>_